 We consume too much, in an unsustainable manner, and transitioning to sustainability is hard.
 It becomes even harder when we face multiple crises at the same time.
 The nature of the many crises we face means that now, more than ever, we need to stick to our long-term sustainability goals and policy aims and anchor these environmental and wellbeing aims into the new priority areas like security and competitiveness.

-Meeting EU environment policy targets by 2030 will be challenging
+Decisive measures needed to meet EU environment policy targets by 2030

 The EU 8th Environment Action Programme (EAP) builds on the European Green Deal and sets the framework for EU environmental policy until 2030.

-The report takes stock of progress towards Europe’s key environment and climate goals, based on 28 indicators and monitoring targets.
+The report takes stock of progress towards Europe’s key environment and climate goals, based on 28 headline indicators and corresponding targets.

 Picture of a small boy wearing a hat with a suitcase beside him standing in the middle of an up-and-down street leading to a town in the background with trees on either side of the street.